emrgnt-cmplxty/fermi/docs/docs/2.develop/contracts/security/random.md

 title: Random Numbers
 ---

-When writing smart contracts in Axion you have access to a `random seed` that enables you to create random numbers/strings within your contract.
+When writing smart contracts in Fermi you have access to a `random seed` that enables you to create random numbers/strings within your contract.

 This `random seed` is **deterministic and verifiable**: it comes from the validator that produced the block signing the previous